By Gregory Zeigler

 Jim remembers the Russian soldiers at the start in fuzzy hats and carrying rifles.
 He says the European skiers who made up the vast majority of participants were hardcore winter athletes.
 A great sense of accomplishment was felt by all when they completed the tour at the Swedish border.

-When Jim first came to Jackson in 1970, he decided to try his luck at a few citizen races such as the 30K Boulder Mountain Tour and 50K West Yellowstone Rendezvous.
+When Nordic Luminary Jim Roscoe first came to Jackson in 1970, he decided to try his luck at a few citizen races such as the 30K Boulder Mountain Tour and 50K West Yellowstone Rendezvous.
 He found it be a great winter substitute for distance running.
 He loved the community of mountaineering people who pursued winter sport in Jackson.
 The camaraderie and discussions about the primitive gear are still vivid memories.

 Years after his ski across Finland, Jim envisioned a similar ski touring scenario with friends in his own backyard.
 The tour involved skiing from Togwotee Pass to Lander by-way-of Cora, Boulder, Sweet Water Gap and South Pass.
 It was a massive logistical undertaking involving several ranches—including The Darwin Ranch west of Union Pass and the White Acorn Ranch close to Sweetwater Gap.
 Jim’s timing was perfect.
 He managed to bribe the trail groomers with beer each night resulting in preparation of the next section of the Continental Divide trail awaiting the skiers the next morning.
 Halfway through he remembers thinking “We better make it because I don’t have a plan B.” It turned out the group of intrepid skiers had great weather throughout the four-day tour.

-Jim feels it would be great if someone tackled a similar project today.
+He feels it would be great if someone tackled a similar project today.

 Jim recently sold his construction company, Roscoe Co. and has completed eight years in state politics.
 He is ready for a winter of solid skate and classic.

-I asked Jim what he would suggest to people just getting into cross country.
+I asked Jim what he would suggest to people just getting into cross country skiing.
 He recommends just getting out there and trying some of the excellent groomed Nordic tracks in the valley and supporting their grooming efforts.
 Coaching for kids and good lessons for grownups new to the sport are good ideas also.

 I enjoyed getting to know Jim Roscoe better.
 He is an interesting and modest guy.
 And—don’t listen to him—he truly is one of Jackson Hole’s Nordic luminaries.